purrbot-site/PurrBotAPI/README.md

 # PurrBotQuoter
 **PurrBotQuoter** is a api made, to create images, that look like being directly taken from Discord itself!
+It honestly was meant as a "proof of concept" (Profing, that I don't completely suck at java xD)

 You can simply connect to https://purrbot.site/api/quote and you'll see this image here as an example:

 ![](https://purrbot.site/api/quote)